Computation of real-valued basis functions which transform as irreducible representations of the polyhedral groups: Computation of real basis functions

-The basis functions which satisfy the four goals in Section~\ref{sec:intro} have four indices: which irreducible representation ($p$), which subspace defined by spherical harmonics of fixed order $l$ ($l$), which vector ($n$), and which component of the vector ($j$).
+In this section, formulas corresponding to the four goals in Section~\ref{sec:intro} are stated in Eqs.~\ref{eq:IfromY}--\ref{eq:PFprop} and the computation of basis functions satisfying these formulas is then described.
+Specifically, the basis functions which satisfy the four goals in Section~\ref{sec:intro} have four indices: $p$ indexes the unitary irreducible representation; $l$ indexes the subspace defined by spherical harmonics of fixed order $l$; $n$ indexes the vector basis of $G$ that satisfies Eqn.~\ref{eq:I:rotationEntry}; and $j$ indexes the component of the vector basis.
 Let $F_{p,l,n,j}$ be a basis function that transforms as the $j$th row of the irrep matrices and $F_{p,l,n}=(F_{p,l,n,j=1},\dots,F_{p,l,n,j=d_p})^T$.
 Let $Y_{l,m}(\theta,\phi)$ be the spherical harmonic of degree $l$ and order $m$~\cite[Section~14.30, pp.~378--379]{OlverLozierBoisvertClark2010PATCH}.
 Then the goals are to obtain a set of functions such that

 The computation is performed by the projection method of Ref.~\cite[p.~94]{Cornwell1984} in which various projection operators (Definition~\ref{def:projectionoperator}) are applied to each function of a complete basis for the space of interest.
 When the various projection operators are defined using real-valued orthonormal irrep matrices (as computed in Section~\ref{sec:computingrealirrepmatrices}) and are applied to a real-valued complete orthonormal basis in the subspace spanned by spherical harmonics of degree $l$ (which has dimension $2l+1$) then the resulting basis for the same subspace is real-valued, complete, and orthonormal~\cite[Theorems~I and~II, pp.~92-93]{Cornwell1984}.